andrelohmann/ansible-role-gitlab/README.md

     # Set an initial root password at the first ansible run
     # Password must be 8+ chars
     # gitlab_initial_root_password: __INITIAL_ROOT_PASSWORD__

-    # disable the signup on the login page
-    # users can only be created by admins
-    gitlab_disable_signup: true

     # Set the configs for gitlab.rb
     gitlab_config: []